-The Shih Tzu was a very precious dog among Chinese royalty.
+The Shih Tzu was a very precious dog amongst Chinese royalty.
 Often depicted in paintings, this breed comes from Tibetan breeding stock, likely a cross from the Pekingese and the Lhaso Apso.
 The Shih Tzu breed was the house pet for most of the Ming Dynasty (1368 to 1644).

 Due to this breed being accessible to only royalty for centuries, Shih Tzus spent most of their time behind palace walls until relatively recently.
 The general public didn’t know of the Shih Tzu until the 1930s when breed clubs formed in Peking and England.
-Finally, in 1969, the American Kennel Club acknowledged the breed.

 Shih Tzu puppy facts

 Delightfully miniature and adorably affectionate, a Shih Tzu puppy is the most regal toy dog you ever did see.
 Here are some facts you should know before getting a Shih Tzu: